Why do I need an estate plan?

 How can I reduce or eliminate my estate tax liability?

 Couples in Massachusetts with taxable estates should at least have an A/B trust to double their exemption.
 In many cases, this will completely eliminate estate tax exposure.
-Other strategies to avoid an estate tax include creating a gifting plan, Life Insurance Trusts, Qualified Personal Residence Trusts (QPRTs).
+Other strategies to avoid an estate tax include creating a gifting plan, life insurance trusts, and qualified personal residence trusts (QPRTs).
+This blog talks more about the state estate tax: “Using a Trust to Limit Massachusetts Estate Taxes for Couples.”

 What is a living trust and do I need one?

-A living trust is a revocable legal entity in which a Trustee (generally also the person who set up the trust) controls the trust assets to achieve estate planning goals including probate avoidance, disinheriting an heir or providing oversight for minors, limiting or eliminating estate taxes, and planning for blended families or second marriages.
+A living trust is a revocable legal entity in which a trustee (generally also the person who set up the trust) controls the trust assets to achieve estate planning goals including probate avoidance, disinheriting an heir or providing oversight for minors, limiting or eliminating estate taxes, and planning for blended families or second marriages.
+For more information about a living trust, read our blogs “How a Trust Can Strengthen Your Estate Plan” and “What is the Difference Between a Trust vs. a Will?”

 What is probate?